revalgovender/api-code-task/README.md

 ```

 ## Future Improvements
+- Saving of multiple records can be done in one query to support large amounts of data
 - Logging can be improved to be more detailed on which items caused issues
 - More error handling with explicit errors
 - `Exercise/SoldItems::convertToPayouts()`, breaks SRP, should be refactored to make it easier to read/modify